Feliner – Part One

 Written by Chris (He-Fan)

-|Even though, as with Lion-O’s Anointment Trials, the two parts of “Feliner” follow on immediately from each other and are designed to be viewed consecutively, in production order they are spaced several episodes apart!
-However, when the two episodes were first broadcast in the UK on the BBC, and on many networks in the US, they were shown back-to-back.|
+|Just as with Lion-O’s Anointment Trials, the two parts of “Feliner” are spaced several episodes apart in production order, despite following on immediately from each other.
+They are best viewed consecutively, and, indeed, when the two episodes were first broadcast in the UK on the BBC, and on some networks in the US, they were shown back-to-back.|

 |For some reason, when this episode was broadcast in the UK, it aired without its title card!|

-|This episode introduces us for the first time to Snarf’s young nephew Snarfer – although the two parts of “Feliner” would mark Snarfer’s only appearances in season 1, in ThunderCats‘ second season he would go on to become a regular cast member alongside the “new” ThunderCats Ben-Gali, Lynx-O and Pumyra.|
+|This episode introduces us for the first time to Snarf’s young nephew, Snarfer.
+Although the two parts of “Feliner” would mark Snarfer’s only appearances in Season One, he would later return in “Mumm-Ra Lives!
+Part IV” to become a regular cast member—and Tower of Omens resident—alongside the New ThunderCats.|

-|This episode also reveals that Snarf’s real name is actually Osbert—or, specifically (based on the way other adult Snarfs’ names are constructed), Snarf Osbert.
+|This episode also reveals that Snarf’s real name is actually Osbert—or, more specifically (based on the way other adult snarfs’ names are constructed), Snarf Osbert.
 However, Snarf states that he hates that name, which could be why he chooses to answer to his name’s prefix rather than his proper name!|

-|As well as providing the voice for Snarf, voice actor Bob McFadden also voiced Snarfer, meaning that for several sections of the two “Feliner” episodes (and, indeed, several episodes of season 2 as well), the dialogue is basically Bob talking to himself!|
+|In addition to providing the voice for Snarf, Bob McFadden also voiced Snarfer, meaning that for several scenes in the two “Feliner” episodes (and, indeed, several episodes of Season Two as well), their dialogue is basically Bob talking to himself!|

-|Although coloured differently, the giant rock creature that the ThunderCats battle towards the end of this episode utilises the same character design as the Rock Giant seen in the episode of the same name.|
+|Although colored differently, the giant rock creature that the ThunderCats battle towards the end of this episode utilizes the same character design as the Rock Giant seen in the episode of the same name.|